O’Brien’s travels to swing states days before election raise ethics concerns

 “There is no greater priority than maintaining our national security industrial base and its highly skilled workers who deliver top quality products that help our servicemen and women keep our country safe,” National Security Council spokesman John Ullyot said.
 “The important work of protecting our national security continues regardless of domestic political events.”

-But government ethics experts and watchdogs see O’Brien’s the trip as yet another example of how the Trump administration is willing to challenge regulations designed to prevent the use of government resources to aid a candidate’s reelection.
+But government ethics experts and watchdogs see O’Brien’s trip as yet another example of how the Trump administration is willing to challenge regulations designed to prevent the use of government resources to aid a candidate’s reelection.

 “It’s an awfully large coincidence for him to talk about an issue that is tangential to his job and central to the campaign, especially when you look at it in the context of this administration’s clear pattern of using every piece of the federal government to advance the president politically,” said Noah Bookbinder, executive director of Citizens for Responsibility and Ethics in Washington, a government accountability nonprofit.
 “It seems pretty clear what is happening here.”